huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2023_3.rst

 Users are free to use any training method and any folder structure for training the policy.

-Only the inference code is required for evaluation, and therefore it must follow the folder structure and certain specified file contents, as explained below.
+Only the inference code is required for evaluation, and therefore it must follow the folder structure and contain specified file contents, as explained below.
 The below files and folders must be present with identical names.
 Any additional files may be optionally added by the user.